nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_04.md

 `Delta Time (dt)`: Reflects how long the last frame took to render.
 This can be affected by the window size because a larger window increases the rendering workload, potentially increasing dt.

+#### So, while `clock.tick()` itself is not directly influenced by window size, the time it reports (dt) can be affected by how demanding rendering is, which includes factors like window size.